metrorailings/OwlBlog/content/posts/week-6-quick-insights.md

 Jason Peters not playing left tackle may be a serious liability for the Eagles.

 Outside runs are a serious problem for this Eagles front seven.

+Finally, Kirk Cousins is discovering the deep ball again.
+Two home run balls to Stefon Diggs to put his Vikings up over 20 points.
+Main takeaway here is that Kirk Cousins has rediscovered his former penchant for the big play.
+Pretty similar to what I saw last year when the Vikings played Philadelphia at Lincoln Financial Field.

+Eagles playing a good amount of zone defense.

+Finally, Vikings are breaking out in the second half.
+Kirk Cousins making passes under pressure and the team finally using their two best skill players in creative and purposeful ways.